-The recipe is easy, for this chocolate version you need both chocolate and good quality cocoa powder.
-As for the vanilla version, it is essential to follow the same steps if you want your Castella cake to turn right.
-Room temperature eggs, cake flour for best results and egg whites need to be whipped to soft peaks not stiff peaks to avoid cracks.
-Use hot but not boiling water for the water bath so it won’t rise too fast and crack the top.
-If you take in count all these steps your Chocolate Castella Cake should turn great.
+The recipe for this chocolate cake is easy to follow.
+You will need both chocolate and good-quality cocoa powder to achieve the perfect balance of flavors.
+It is important to follow the same steps as the vanilla version, which includes using room temperature eggs, and cake flour for best results, and whipping the egg whites to soft peaks instead of stiff peaks to avoid cracks.
+It is also essential to use hot but not boiling water for the water bath to prevent the cake from rising too fast and cracking the top.
+By taking all these steps into account, you can create a beautiful and delicious Chocolate Castella Cake.

-Chocolate Taiwanese Castella Cake Slice
+Chocolate Taiwanese Castella Cake Vertical Image

-Chocolate Japanese Cheesecake
+Chocolate Basque Burnt Cheesecake

 Chocolate Taiwanese Castella Cake